Interpreter of Maladies: The Third and Final Continent

 In "The Third and Final Continent", the narrator lives in India, then moves to London, then finally to America.
 The title of this story tells us that the narrator has lived in three different continents and chooses to stay in the third, North America.
 As soon as the narrator arrives, he decides to stay at the YMCA.
 After saving some money he decides he wants to move somewhere a little more like a home.
 He responds to an advertisement in the paper and ends up boarding with an elderly woman.
 At first, he is very respectful and courteous to the elderly woman.
 The narrator does not feel that he owes the old woman anything and does not go out of his way for her.

 But his attitude changes once he discovers that the elderly woman is one hundred and three years old.
 He becomes more caring and is amazed that this old woman has lived for one hundred and three years.
 Because of this woman's age, she is not accustomed to the modern times in which this story takes place.
 The narrator, just like the elderly woman, is not accustomed to the times in America, but also to America in general.
 This may help the narrator to feel more comfortable in his new setting.
 After boarding with the elderly woman for about six weeks, the narrator grows somewhat attached to this woman.

 Once his wife, who he was set up beforehand to marry, arrives in America he then decides to move to a bigger home.
 Upon this decision, he also realizes that he is going to have to look out for and nurture his new wife.
 After living with his wife for a time and learning to know her, he soon finds out that the elderly woman he had once lived with is now dead.
 This hurts him because this is the first person in America for whom he had felt any feelings.
 After the woman's death, he then becomes more comfortable with his wife, not because the woman died but because of the time he is spending with his wife.
 Just like his relationship with the elderly woman, the more time he spends with a person the closer he becomes to them.
 After some time, the narrator falls in love with his wife, and is frequently remembering the elderly woman with whom he had once resided.

+Development

+Title

+The title of the collection Interpreter of Maladies was conceived when she was a graduate student and met a Russian Armenian acquaintance in Brookline, Massachusetts, and got to know that he worked part-time as an interpreter in a doctor's office for Russian immigrant patients.
+Once heard, "it was the closest [she's] ever come to poetry" and jotted the phrase down in her Filofax.
+She wondered if she would ever use the phrase, and eventually it became the title of her collection five years later.